The Daily Journal describes Kenneth Carter as “an

 approach.

-Mr. Carter is Vice President,
+Mr. Carter is currently the

-Counsel at Cloudflare
+was previously Counsel at Cloudflare

 in San Francisco, hired as the company’s first